pratheekt72/TrustScore/README.md

 # 🚀 TrustScore

-**TrustScore** is a full-stack credit scoring web application that predicts loan eligibility based on a user’s past loans and outstanding balances.  # 🚀 TrustScore

 TrustScore is a full-stack credit scoring web application that predicts loan eligibility based on a user’s past loans and outstanding balances.

 ⚠️ This is for **demonstration purposes only** and not an official Credit Bureau statement.